How Anencephaly Develops During Early Pregnancy

 During the early days of embryonic growth, the neural plate—a flat grouping of specialized cells—begins folding to form the neural tube.
 If this folding and fusion process is interrupted or incomplete at the head end of the tube, the fetus may lack the forebrain and other essential brain structures.
 Anencephaly can also result in the absence of the protective cranial vault (the skull), leaving what brain tissue does form exposed to the surrounding amniotic fluid, which can damage it further.

 Several factors may influence this abnormal development.
-Genetic components, maternal health conditions like diabetes or obesity, certain medications, and environmental influences can increase the risk of neural tube defects.
-Insufficient levels of folic acid (vitamin B9) before conception and in early pregnancy are a well-known risk factor that health professionals emphasize preventing.
+Genetic components, maternal conditions like diabetes or obesity, certain medications, and environmental influences can increase the risk of neural tube defects.
+Insufficient levels of folic acid (vitamin B9) before conception and in early pregnancy are a well-known risk factor that professionals emphasize preventing.
 Taking a daily folic acid supplement—ideally starting before pregnancy—is known to reduce the risk of neural tube defects, including anencephaly.

 Leave A Comment